This article explains what a master validation plan is, when is it appropriate to have a master validation plan, and

 For companies that manufacture CE Marked products, the term validation appears in the MDD (93/42/EEC as modified by 2007/47/EC) a total of two times.
-Only one of those references are specific to process validation, but there is no mention of a master validation plan.
+Only one of those references is specific to process validation, but there is no mention of a master validation plan.
 The single mention of validation appears in Annex VII, and the reference is specific to the requirement for including a copy of the sterilization validation report in a technical product file.

 CMDR – Master Validation Plan?

 For companies that hold one or more Canadian Medical Device Licenses, “validation” appears in the Canadian Medical Devices Regulations (CMDR) a total of eight times (four times as part of the French translation).
 The first four references are part of the definition of validation, where the CMDR is referring to design validation.
-The remaining four references specifically mention the requirement for inclusion of process validation and software validation in a medical device license application for Class IV devices.
+The remaining four references specifically mention the requirement for the inclusion of process validation and software validation in a medical device license application for Class IV devices.
 None of those references say of a master validation plan.

 Not only is there no mention of a requirement for master validation plans in any of the medical device regulations, but there is also no mention of installation qualification (IQ), operational qualification (OQ), or performance qualification (PQ).
 The only mention of validation protocol or report appears in 21 CFR 820.70 as it refers to using validation protocols for validation of software controlling automated equipment.

 21 CFR 210 or 21 CFR 211 requirements?

-The requirements for medical devices historically are derived from the pharmaceutical regulations–which included the requirement for process validation.
+The requirements for medical devices historically are derived from pharmaceutical regulations–which included the requirement for process validation.
 However, neither 21 CFR 210 nor 21 CFR 211 mention master validation plans (need to verify).
 They also don’t mention IQ/OQ/PQ requirements.